5 Ways to Recycle Old Books in Singapore

 Issue: Feb 2019

 Books enrich our lives and teach us new things, but book collections can take up a lot of space.
-Whether you’re downsizing your possessions, moving to a smaller place, or embracing a minimalist lifestyle, you may need to get rid of all or part of your book collection.
+Whether you’re downsizing your possessions, moving to a smaller place with limited storage space, or embracing a minimalist lifestyle, you may need to get rid of all or part of your book collection.
 Fortunately, if you’re looking to reuse or recycle old books, you have plenty of options, from donations and upcycling to storage.
 Here are just a few ways to downsize your book collection in Singapore.

 1. Donate or Sell Your Old Books